thenexthub/Codira/docs/HowToGuides/GettingStarted.md

 - Double-check that all projects are checked out at the right branches.
-  A common failure mode is using `git checkout` to change the branch only for `swift` (often to a release branch), leading to an unsupported configuration.
+  A common failure mode is using `git checkout` to change the branch only for `language` (often to a release branch), leading to an unsupported configuration.
 See Step 4 of [Cloning the Project](#cloning-the-project) on how to fix this.
 - Double-check that all your dependencies
   [meet the minimum required versions](#spot-check-dependencies).
 - Check if there are spaces in the paths being used by `build-script` in the log.
-While `build-script` should work with paths containing spaces, sometimes bugs do slip through, such as [#55883](https://github.com/swiftlang/swift/issues/55883).
+While `build-script` should work with paths containing spaces, sometimes bugs do slip through, such as [#55883](https://github.com/languagelang/language/issues/55883).
-  If this is the case, please [file a bug report][Swift Issues] and change the path to work around it.
+  If this is the case, please [file a bug report][Codira Issues] and change the path to work around it.
 - Check that your `build-script` invocation doesn't have typos.
 You can compare the flags you passed against the supported flags listed by